zivl/sentry-testkit/docs/api/network-interception.md

 beforeAll(() => {
-    const myAppDSN = '<your DSN goes here>' initNetworkInterceptor(myAppDSN, (baseUrl, handleRequestBody, handlePerfRequestBody) => {
+    const myAppDSN = '<your DSN goes here>' initNetworkInterceptor(myAppDSN, (baseUrl, handleRequestBody, handleEnvelopeRequestBody) => {
       // This callback is where we init our interceptor.
       // The interceptor should intercept requests from `baseUrl` and pass the
       // request body (as json) to the `handleRequestBody` function.
-      // For performance events, we use the emitted request event,
+      // For envelope requests (such as performance events), we use the emitted request event,
       // since in a reply function nock automatically tries to parse the body as json,
-      // and fails since Sentry are using a non-standard json with a json request header nock(baseUrl)
+      // and fails since Sentry are using a non-standard json with a json request header.
+      // See https://develop.sentry.dev/sdk/envelopes/ for more information on envelope requests. nock(baseUrl)
         .persist()
         .post(/\/api\/.*\/store/)